-- (2) The contracting authority shall provide the Public-Private Partnership Office with copies of the records referred to under subsection (1). - 39.
-(1) A contracting authority may, at any time prior to the notification of the contract award, terminate or cancel the procurement proceedings without entering into a contract if-
+- (2) The contracting authority shall provide the Public-Private 20 Partnership Office with copies of the records referred to under subsection (1). - 39.
+(1) A contracting authority may, at any time prior to the notification of the contract award, terminate or cancel the procurement proceedings without entering into a contract if cancellation procurement proceedings